 The offences against trade and industry that might theoretically be committed by persons within IRCA are discussed briefly below, making reference to the texts of the decree, the criminal code and the special laws for more details, albeit they are already deemed to be known pursuant to art.
 5 of the Criminal Code.

-• Fraud in the exercise of trade (art.
-515 criminal code)
+• Disturbing the freedom of trade and industry (art.
+513 criminal code)